ighori/monique-api/README.md

 Fetch a single report instance having the passed `<id>`, belonging to the report `<name>`.
 The result is an object representing the report instance (see the previous paragraph for a description)

+### DELETE /reports/\<name\>

+Delete the report `<name>`, including all instances belonging to the report and dashboard tiles displaying the report.

+Note that the request might take a long time to complete, depending on the number of existing report instances.
+Increasing HTTP timeout (both on the server and client side) might be necessary for successful completion.

 ### DELETE /reports/\<name\>/instances

 Delete a range of report instances belonging to the report `<name>`.

+Note that the request might take a long time to complete, depending on the number of existing report instances.
+Increasing HTTP timeout (both on the server and client side) might be necessary for successful completion.

 **Query parameters**: